PhilLockett/Enigma3/README.md

 ### Rotor Set-Up
 By default, Enigma3 functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be defined.
-The 'Fourth Rotor' toggle, when selected, brings in the Fourth Rotor.
+The 'Use Fourth Rotor' toggle, when selected, brings in the Fourth Rotor.

 Some machines use letters on the Rotors, whereas some use numbers.
 The 'Use Numbers' toggle switches between these characters on the 'Ring Settings' and Rotor 'Offsets' spinners for convenience.

 #### Rotor Selection
-These choice boxes allow different Rotors to be selected for each of the positions.
+The 'Rotor' choice box allows different Rotors to be selected for each of the rotor positions.
 No restrictions are placed on the selection so combinations can be selected that may not be available on the real machine.

 #### Ring Settings
-These spinners allow the ring settings for each rotor to be set.
+The 'Ring Setting' spinners set the ring setting for each rotor.

 #### Rotor Offsets
-These spinners set up the initial rotor offsets.
+These rotor 'Offset' spinners set up the initial rotor positions.

 The Rotors advance in a predefined orderly manner with each key press before translation.

 ### Plugboard Connections
-Zero or more swap-over pairs can be configured (typically 10 are set).
+Zero or more swap-over pairs can be configured (typically ten are set).
-The pairs are be defined using the pair-select pop-up window after clicking the 'Edit' buttton.
+The pairs are defined using the pair-select pop-up window after clicking the 'Edit' buttton.

 ### Translation
-This area shows the key presses and translated values.

-#### Encipher / Decipher
-The 'Encipher' toggle is only available when all settings are valid.

-Un-select the toggle to make configuration changes.

-Select the toggle to translate key presses using the current configuration settings.
+This area shows the key presses and the translated values using the current configuration settings.
-The majority of the settings become disabled while translating.

 #### Show Translation
 Select the 'Show Translation' toggle to see all the individual translation